IntentArchitect/Intent.Modules/Modules/Intent.Modules.Common.CSharp/README.md

     ```

 - **Depends on length** :
-    The constructor initializer is declared on a seperate line as the constructor declaration, only if the lengeth of the _constructor declaration + constructor initializer_ is longer than a predefined length (currently set to 110 characters).
-If the lengeth is less than this, then the _constructor initializer_ is declared on the same line.
+    The constructor initializer is declared on a separate line as the constructor declaration, only if the length of the _constructor declaration + constructor initializer_ is longer than a predefined length (currently set to 110 characters).
+If the length is less than this, then the _constructor initializer_ is declared on the same line.

 ### Parameter Multi-line Spanning